Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

 ### Notes

-If you do not provide `aws.key` or `aws.secret`, the plugin uses an IAM role inherited from the instance running Kong.
+Currently the plugin does not support use of an IAM role inherited from the instance running Kong.

-First, the plugin will try ECS metadata to get the role.
-If no ECS metadata is available, the plugin will fall back on EC2 metadata.

 ### Known Issues